 The same deal, disable it by renaming it.

 5. For Manjaro Gnome users (others ignore this point):

 - install gdm-prime from AUR

-Dependently which AUR helper you use, install a package gdm-prime and remove gdm from Manjaro repo:
+Then dependently which AUR helper you use, install a package gdm-prime and remove gdm from Manjaro repo:

-or just use Pamac or Octopi.
+or just use Pamac or Octopi GUI programs.

 The reason for that is that optimus-manager cannot switch GPUs with default gdm config, while gdm-prime has Canonical’s patches that add two script entry points for GPU Prime switching.
 The package is otherwise identical to the official one.

 Gnome launches Wayland sessions by default, which are incompatible with optimus-manager, so the above change forces X session.

 - Another quirk of GDM is that the X server may not automatically restart after a GPU switch.
 If you see an empty black screen or a black screen with a blinking cursor, try switching back to an empty TTY (with Ctrl+Alt+F5 for instance), then back to TTY1 with Ctrl+Alt+F1

 6. For Manjaro KDE users (others ignore at this point):